 Following the conclusion of the ITU WRC-03 conference, the Commission requested the Radio Spectrum Policy Group to provide it with an advisory Opinion on the policy priorities and objectives to be pursued by the European Community at the next conference (WRC-07), to ensure that European preparation of this event would be accompanied by a reflection process at political level to take into account Community interests.
-The RSPG's advice was sought rather early in the conference prenegotiation cycle, in order to ensure that overall policy goals could be supported during the development of technical positions (European Common Proposals).
+The RSPG's advice was sought rather early in the conference pre-negotiation cycle, in order to ensure that overall policy goals could be supported during the development of technical positions (European Common Proposals).
+An Opinion was adopted in November 2005.
+This Opinion adopted in February 2007 replaces the conclusions of the original Opinion.